 Comments should be submitted to Carl Bryan, Department of Public Instruction, 125 S. Webster Street, P.O.
-Box 7841, Madison, WI 53707-7841 or at administrative Register which will provide information on the deadline for the submission of comments.
+Box 7841, Madison, WI 53707-7841 or at adminrules@dpi.wi.gov.
+The department will publish a hearing notice in the Administrative Register which will provide information on the deadline for the submission of comments.